Walter462/Sneakers/README.md

 > $deal\ price = sneakers\ price + ($ `0`$\ if\ cart\ sum > threshold,\ else$ `regular delivery fee`)

 To get the `deal price` we need to evaluate the expression in the brackets.
-Lets call it `delivery discount engine`.
+Lets call it Delivery Discount Engine`.

 #### 7.2.2.
-Problem diagrams
+Store1 problem diagrams

 ```mermaid
 %%{ init : { "themeVariables": { "htmlLabels": true }}}%%